mohamedelofa/Median_Filter/README.md

 - **Configurable Kernel Size:** Allows users to specify the size of the kernel for flexible filtering.
 - **Border Handling:** Adds padding to manage image borders without artifacts.

+- ## Viewing PPM Files

+To display PPM files, you can use [XnViewMP](https://www.xnview.com/en/xnviewmp/), a free and versatile image viewer that supports the PPM format.

 ## Technologies

 - **Language:** C++